Giving With Faith

 And she said, “I’m sorry, sir, but there’s very, very little flour left in my jar and very, very little oil left in my jug.
 And I have nothing except this.
-And I’m going to make a meal for myself and my son, and then we’re going to die.”
+And I’m going to make a little meal for myself and my son, and then we’re going to die.”

 Very, very terrible times.